MARINE AFFAIRS

 The hands-on data collecting took place during the early days of the 2024-2025 school year; students walked on the island and collected observations on the topics above.

-Moreover, students took those observations and developed a map from the youth's perspective to guide people's experiences on the island.
-This will become integral to the student's experiences and enhance public knowledge of the island and its relationship to emerging issues of our time and developments to combat it, raising important questions.
+Moreover, students took those observations and developed a map from the youths' perspective to guide people's experiences on the island.
+This will become integral to the students' experiences and enhance public knowledge of the island and its relationship to emerging issues of our time and developments to combat it, raising important questions.